AugustinBariant/Truncated_boomerangs/MILP/README.md

 There are several steps to generate parameters for a boomerang attack:
 1. Generate the MILP model with `Truncated_boomerang_MILP`
 2. Solve the model (with Gurobi)
-3. (optional) Generate a figure to visualize the trail using `make_figure`
+3. (optional) Generate a figure to visualize the trail using `make_figure.py`
 4. Instanciate the differences.
-The requires some manual work, starting from `Instantiate_diff.sage`
+The requires some manual work, starting from `Instantiate_diff.sage`.
+An instantiation example is given inside the script.
-5. (optional) Generate a figure with instanciated values using `make_figure`
+5. (optional) Generate a figure with instanciated values using `make_figure.py`

 ## Compilation